+Data Description

+Name Network Injector name

+Description Free description.

+Release Software version.

-Data Description Name Description User's descriptions.
-Version Software version.
-To view the software versions of all the components see "System monitoring (Monitor)" on the facing page .
+To view the software versions of all the components see "System monitoring (Monitor)" below .

 Address Device IP address.

 Port 443.
-To view the ports to be opened for firewallsee "Ports to be opened on the firewall" on page 14 Monitor via NC If enabled, Network Controller acquires the Network Injector status every 30 seconds.
+To view the ports to be opened for firewallsee "Ports to be opened on the firewall" on page 16

+Monitor via Net- work Con- troller If enabled, Network Controller acquires the Network Injector status every 30 seconds.
 If not enabled, Network Injector continues sniffing and injection operations, but the Network Controller does not check its status.
 Used when connections to Network Injector are down for any reason once installed at ISP, or for tactical use.

 Log Last messages logged.

 NOTE: Tactical Network Injector log updates depend on the frequency with which the operator enables synchronization.

-To view log file content see "System logs" on page 78.
+To view log file content see "System logs" on page 77.

-: update the list.
+E: update the list.

+Contraction in the second seco